Gjon's Tears: 2019: The Voice: la plus belle voix

+2020–2022: Eurovision Song Contest

 In March 2020, Gjon's Tears was announced by the Swiss national broadcaster, Swiss Broadcasting Corporation (SRG SSR), as the country's representative at the Eurovision Song Contest 2020 with the song "Répondez-moi".
-However, following the contest's cancellation due to the COVID-19 pandemic in Europe, the broadcaster eventually announced that he would represent the country at the Eurovision Song Contest 2021 with a new song.
+However, following the contest's cancellation due to the COVID-19 pandemic in Europe, the broadcaster announced that he would represent the country at the Eurovision Song Contest 2021 with a new song.
 His 2021 entry, "Tout l'univers" was released on 10 March 2021.
 "Tout l'univers" placed first in its semi-final.
-In the final, it won the jury vote but came sixth in the televote.
-As a result, Switzerland was placed third overall, behind France and eventual winner Italy.
+In the final, it won the jury vote and came sixth in the televote.
+Switzerland placed third overall, behind France and eventual winner Italy.
 Gjon's Tears, along with the song's producers, won the Composer Award in the 2021 edition of the Marcel Bezençon Awards, voted on by a panel of participating composers in the 2021 contest.
 In 2021, he gave an interview for Vanity Teen magazine, talking about his success, the origin of his stage name and his result in the Eurovision Song Contest.

 In late 2021, he participated in The Voice All Stars France, but was eliminated in the semi-final.

 In November 2021, Gjon was announced as Best Swiss Act at the MTV Europe Music Awards in Budapest.
-With his victory, he breaks the streak (2) of Loredana Zefi.
 In March 2022, Gjon moved from Switzerland to Paris.

+In March 2022, he was one of the 10 juries for the French national final for the Eurovision Song Contest 2022, called; Eurovision France: C’est vous qui décidez!”.

 He released his sixth single, "Pure" on 28 October 2022, with the music video being released the following month.
-This music video includes, besides 11 art inspired scenes, a short appearance of Geraldine Chaplin.
+This music video includes 11 art-inspired scenes and a short appearance of Geraldine Chaplin.

+2023–present: The Game

-His debut album The Game is expected to be released on 28 April 2023.
+His debut album The Game was released on 28 April 2023.

+Gjon was present at the Eurovision Song Contest 2025 in Basel, performing his 2020 Eurovision entry "Répondez-moi" as a part of the interval act in the second semi-final of the 2025 contest, alongside other 2020 contestants Destiny Chukunyere, the Roop, and Samira Efendi, who also performed their respective songs of 2020.
+Additionally, Gjon also performed his 2021 entry "Tout l'univers" as a part of the interval act in the final, alongside other previous Swiss representatives Luca Hänni, Paola and Peter, Sue and Marc.